 For the two cases where USCIS is not able to adjust the fee, a separate $30 biometric fee will be charged.
 The two case types are Temporary Protected Status (TPS) requests and Executive Office of Immigration Review appeals, motions, and benefit requests.

 As new developments are released, we will continue to keep you up-to-date on the latest news concerning this new rule and other immigration and naturalization news.
 If you are concerned with how these new fees and changes will affect your current case, we can answer any questions you might have.
-To get in touch with our firm, you can fill out this contact form and schedule your consultation today.
+To get in touch with us, you can fill out this contact form and schedule a consultation today.